Skip to main content

 Scout on Opinions/ So?

 So, let’s dance.
 Tonight, and forever, alone like the north star far in the future.
-You’ll follow it one day like you promised, but tonight, it isn’t that night.
+You’ll follow it one day like you promised, but tonight isn’t that night.
 You will sit and stare at it tonight, hoping you are on the way to something.
 It’s fun to imagine an idealist reality where the theory of what is right is, and when wrong is clear enough for a child to recognize.
 The truth is that most adults can’t distinguish between wrong and right, and all people are a contradicting pile of opinions and actions.

 Comments